The trade war is starting to hurt American automakers

 Related: Sergio Marchionne, the CEO who saved Fiat and Chrysler, dies at 66

+GM reported higher sales in North America and in China, now its largest market for car sales.
+It was hurt by currency devaluation in South America.

+Fiat Chrysler reported higher revenue, led by market share gains in North America, which accounts for more than half of its sales.

-Shares of GM (GM) and Fiat Chrysler (FCAU) fell in pre-market trading, as did shares of rival Ford (F), which is scheduled to report results after the market closes.
+Shares of Ford (F), which is scheduled to report results after the market closes, also were lower in early trading.